 - Internet and web: Python offers libraries for internet applications like FTP, JSON, HTML, and email processing

-- Science and numeric: Again, there are various libraries for scientific use like SciPy, IPython, and NumPy.
+- Science and numeric: There are various libraries for scientific use, like SciPy, IPython, and NumPy.

 - 3D modeling: including game development with 3D rendering libraries like PyKyra and PyGame